Johns Hopkins Bloomberg School of Public Health: History

-Origins

 In 1913, the Rockefeller Foundation sponsored a conference on the need for public health education in the United States.
 Foundation officials were convinced that a new profession of public health was needed.
 It would be allied to medicine but also distinct, with its own identity and educational institutions.
 The result of deliberations between public health leaders and foundation officials was the Welch–Rose Report of 1915, which laid out the need for adequately trained public health workers, and envisioned an "institute of hygiene" for the United States.
 The report reflected the different preferences of the plan's two architects—William Henry Welch favored scientific research, whereas Wickliffe Rose wanted an emphasis on public health practice.

 In June 1916, the executive committee of the Rockefeller Foundation approved the plan to organize an institute or school of public health at Johns Hopkins University in Baltimore, Maryland, United States.
 The institute was named the School of Hygiene and Public Health, indicating a compromise between those who wanted the practical public health training on the British model and those who favored basic scientific research on the German model.
-Welch, the first dean of the Johns Hopkins School of Medicine, also became the founding dean of the first school of public health in the United States.
+Welch, the first dean of the Johns Hopkins School of Medicine, also became the founding dean of the School of Public Health.

 The facility is located on the former Maryland Hospital site founded in 1797.
 The Maryland Hospital was originally built as a hospital to care for Yellow Fever for the indigent away from the city.
 In 1840, the hospital expanded to exclusively care for the mentally ill.
 In 1873, the buildings were torn down as the facility relocated to a new site as the Spring Grove Hospital Center.

-Legacy

-The Johns Hopkins School of Public Health represents the archetype for formalized public health training and epidemiology education in the United States.
-By 1922, other schools of public health at Harvard, Columbia and Yale had all been established in accordance with the Hopkins model.
-The Rockefeller Foundation continued to sponsor the creation of public health schools in the United States and around the world in the 1920s and 1930s, extending the American model of the Johns Hopkins School of Public Health to countries such as Brazil, Bulgaria, Canada, Czechoslovakia, England, Hungary, India, Italy, Japan, Norway, the Philippines, Poland, Rumania, Sweden, Turkey, and Yugoslavia.
+On April 20, 2001, the school was renamed the Johns Hopkins Bloomberg School of Public Health in honor of businessman and Hopkins alumnus Michael Bloomberg for his financial support and commitment to the school and Johns Hopkins University.
+Bloomberg would later go on to serve two terms as Mayor of New York City and run a campaign in the 2020 Democratic Party presidential primaries.

+The school is also the founder of Delta Omega (est. 1924), the national honorary society for graduate training in public health.